-Step 1: Businesses will first need to identify whether e-Invoicing Regulations apply to them.
+Step 1: Businesses must first identify whether e-Invoicing Regulations apply to them.

 Step 2: If e-Invoicing Regulations are applicable, the taxpayer needs to identify those transactions that will be impacted by it.

-Step 3: The taxpayer must select an optimum e-invoicing solution that can either be purchased or developed in-house.
+Step 3: The taxpayer must select a compliant e-invoicing solution that can either be purchased or developed in-house.
 It should be ensured that it meets ZATCA’s requirements.